pbuckner/x-plane_plugins/XPython/docs/source/development/quickstart.rst

   the python API easy.
   See `Simplified Python Interface in module xp <modules/xp.html>`_ for details.
 (Keyword parameters are *only* for the ``xp`` varient, e.g., ``xp.destroyWindow()``.
-The ``XPLM`` varients such as ``XPLMDisplay.XPLMDestroyWindow()``, support only positional parameters, and all parameters must be specified.
+The ``XPLM`` varients such as ``XPLMDisplay.XPLMDestroyWindow()``, support only positional parameters, and as such, all parameters must be specified.
   ::

      xp.destroyWindow(myWindowID)              # Works!
 Use positional parameters